 Conditions on the day of the game were almost perfect for fast and open rugby and The Times was of the opinion that the match was ‘one of the finest exhibitions of Rugby football ever given in the Midlands.’
 The New Zealanders responded to the favourable conditions by concentrating on attacking play and running risks with speculative passes while the home side, on the other hand, seemed content to keep their opponents’ score down.
 This attitude can probably be explained by the fact that coming into the game the tourists were still unbeaten after 12 games and had scored 428 points to ten.

-The Midlands defended stoutly but seemed unwilling to take advantage of counter-attacks, which presented themselves.
+The New Zealanders responded to the favourable conditions by concerntrating on attacking play and running risks with speculative passes, while the Midlands defended stoutly but seemed unwilling to take advantage of counter-attacks, which presented themselves.
+The home side seemed content on keeping their opponents' score down, an attitude which can probably be explained by the fact that prior to this game the tourists were unbeaten after 12 games and had scored 428 points and only conceded ten.
 There was, however, a ten-minute period during the first half when the home defence faltered and during this time the New Zealanders scored three tries.
 Following this period of domination the Kiwis went into half time leading by 13 points to nil.

 The tourists played a further 22 matches in the British Isles, France and Canada before returning home with a record of played 35, won 34, lost one, points for 976 and points against 59.
 The single defeat was at the hands of Wales (0-3) who scored a try that is still disputed to this day.